syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 <script>
     $("PivotClient1").ejPivotClient();
     var clientObj = $("#PivotClient1").data("ejPivotClient");
-    clientObj.refreshPagedPivotClientSuccess(jsonData); //jsonData object holds the JSON data required to render a specific page of the control.
+    clientObj.refreshPagedPivotClientSuccess(clientObj.getJSONRecords()); //jsonData object holds the JSON data required to render a specific page of the control.
 </script>

 {% endhighlight %}

-### Getting active tab from PivotClient
+### Getting active tab from pivot client
-The [`getActiveTab`](../api/ejpivotclient#methods:getactivetab) method is used to return the control tab string that displays currently in pivot client.
+The [`getActiveTab`](../api/ejpivotclient#methods:getactivetab) method is used to return the control tab string that displays currently in the pivot client.
 {% highlight html %}

 <div id="PivotClient1"></div>